 About the Council-Manager Form of Government

 Elgin operates with the council-manager form of government.
 A popular form of local governance, council-manager government was adopted in Elgin in 1954.
-In Elgin, there are six city council members, all elected at large, and the mayor popularly elected who serve four-year terms.
+In Elgin, there are eight city council members, all elected at large, and the mayor popularly elected who serve four-year terms.
 The mayor and members of the City Council appoint a professional city manager.

 Frequently Asked Questions

 Answers to your questions about council-manager government in general may be found below (taken from the